xujiaao/AARLinkSources/README.md

 Tips
 ----
-If you want to see the debug log, just add this line to your build script.
+If you want to see the debug log, just add this line in your build script.
 ~~~groovy
 rootProject.aarLinkSources.debug = true
 ~~~